yz6028693/Evolution_Strategy_with_Archimedean_Spiral/README.md

 New algorithm with multiprocessing and using Evolution Strategy to estimate gradient (version 3)：

-The idea of this version is from a OpenAI's <a href = 'https://arxiv.org/pdf/1703.03864.pdf'>paper</a> and <a href = 'https://blog.openai.com/evolution-strategies/'>blog</a>.
+The idea of this version is from an OpenAI's <a href = 'https://arxiv.org/pdf/1703.03864.pdf'>paper</a> and <a href = 'https://blog.openai.com/evolution-strategies/'>blog</a>.
 Their basic idea is to use Evolution Strategy to estimate gradient in environment.
 I also applied multiprocessing in this version, as a rusult, different explorers are computed in different cores.

 Note: